kildealab/topas_clustered_dna_damage/README.md

 ![Logo](https://github.com/McGillMedPhys/clustered_dna_damage/blob/dev/repository_logo_figure.svg)

 This repository contains a TOPAS-nBio application that can be used to simulate clustered DNA damage.
+The v1 of this software was limited to the simulation of direct action in prompt DNA damage.
+This version (v2) extends v1 by modeling indirect action.
+The updates that come along with v2 are specified [below](#component-details).

 v1: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5090104.svg)](https://doi.org/10.5281/zenodo.5090104)

 v2:

 ## Table of Contents